MislavJaksic/Knowledge-Repository/Thinking/Writing/SenseOfStyle/README.md

 * "Omit needless words"

 Style is the effective use of words to engage the human mind.
-Strunk and White misdefine terms, appeal to the reader's "ear" and give contradicting advice.
+Strunk and White mis-define terms, appeal to the reader's "ear" and give contradicting advice.
 Language changes over time and their style guides, written in the beginning of the previous century should be adapted as well.
 Examples of nonsensical or bad advice:
 * don't use the passive (often argued for in the passive voice)